 - Ownership tax: pure electric vehicles costing less than £40,000 are exempt from the Vehicle Excise Duty (annual road tax).

 - Company car tax: businesses that buy EVs can write down 100% of the purchase price against their corporation tax liability if the vehicle emits no more than 50g/km CO2, (paying just 1% CCT in 2021, and 2% in 2022); plug-in electric vehicles emitting less than 50g/km of CO2 have their company car tax set at 16% in 2020, which is 4-8% lower than the tax on diesel company vehicles.

-Local and Regional EV Incentives for Individuals and Businesses
+Local and Regional Incentives

 - Scotland: The Scottish Government offers an interest-free loan to support drivers switching to an EV or hybrid car.
 Loans of up to £35,000 to cover the cost of purchasing a new electric/hybrid vehicle, repaid over a period of 6 years.
 Find out more here.